-Adopted as of September 6, 2019
+Adopted as of September 6, 2019, amended on February 11, 2021

-Roles and Responsibilities of the Board
+I. Roles and Responsibilities of the Board

-- It is the duty of the Board of Directors (the "Board") of Quantum Corporation (the "Company") to oversee the chief executive officer ("CEO") and other senior management in the competent and ethical operation of the Company and to exercise its business judgment to act in what it reasonably believes to be the best interests of the Company and its stockholders.
-Specific responsibilities of the Board in fulfilling this duty include: - The selection and evaluation of the CEO and overseeing CEO succession planning. - Advising the CEO and management on the Company's fundamental strategies. - o Reviewing and approving the CEO's objectives, at least annually. - o Approving acquisitions, divestitures and other fundamental corporate actions. - Advising the CEO on the performance of senior management, and fundamental organizational changes, including succession planning. - o Approving the annual operating financial plan. - Directors shall attend all Board meetings to the extent reasonably possible, and, are expected to attend no fewer than 75% of Board meetings.
-Directors shall review meeting materials in advance. - The Board may conduct or authorize investigations into or studies of matters within the Board's scope of responsibilities, and may retain, at the Company's expense, such independent counsel or other advisers as it deems necessary whether or not in connection with such investigations. - Directors have complete access to all Company officers and employees.
+- 1. It is the duty of the Board of Directors (the "Board") of Quantum Corporation (the "Company") to oversee the chief executive officer ("CEO") and other senior management in the competent and ethical operation of the Company and to exercise its business judgment to act in what it reasonably believes to be the best interests of the Company and its stockholders.
+Specific responsibilities of the Board in fulfilling this duty include: - a.
+The selection and evaluation of the CEO and overseeing CEO succession planning. - b.
+Advising the CEO and management on the Company's fundamental strategies. - c.
+Reviewing and approving the CEO's objectives, at least annually. - d.
+Approving acquisitions, divestitures and other fundamental corporate actions. - e.
+Advising the CEO on the performance of senior management, and fundamental organizational changes, including succession planning. - f.
+Approving the annual operating financial plan. - 2.
+Directors shall attend all Board meetings to the extent reasonably possible, and, are expected to attend no fewer than 75% of Board meetings.
+Directors shall review meeting materials in advance. - 3.
+The Board may conduct or authorize investigations into or studies of matters within the Board's scope of responsibilities, and may retain, at the Company's expense, such independent counsel or other advisers as it deems necessary whether or not in connection with such investigations. - 4.
+Directors have complete access to all Company officers and employees.
 The Company facilitates regular interactions between directors and senior management; in addition, directors are encouraged to visit with senior management of the Company, and to visit the Company's facilities.

+II.
 Board Composition